krtt/autoware_mini_practice/practice_2/README.md

 ##### in `practice_2`
 * `/nodes/planning/waypoint_saver.py` - node for waypoint saving
-* `/launch/practice_2.launch` - a launch file that should run at the end of practice using your localizer node and also launch waypoint recording
+* `/launch/practice_2.launch` - a launch file that should run without errors at the end of the practice using your localizer node and also launch waypoint recording
 * `/rviz/practice_2.rviz` - rviz config file for visualizing the topics
 * `/config/localization.yaml` - some parameter values for localizer